k3s-io/docs/docs/security/self-assessment.md

 Edit the kubelet service file /etc/systemd/system/kubelet.service.d/10-kubeadm.conf on each worker node and remove the --hostname-override argument from the KUBELET_SYSTEM_PODS_ARGS variable.
 Based on your system, restart the kubelet service.
-For example: systemctl daemon-reload systemctl restart kubelet.service
+For example, systemctl daemon-reload systemctl restart kubelet.service